cjnovak98/truenas_compose_cli/README.md

-# TrueNAS App Deployer Script Documentation
+# TrueNAS Compose CLI

 ## Overview
 This Python script automates the deployment and management of applications on a TrueNAS system using its API.
-The application can either be deployed from compose files or catalog files, depending on user input.
+The application can be deployed from compose files within a defined compose_dir.

 ## Installation
-No explicit installation steps are required beyond ensuring you have Python 3 installed and all dependencies met (imported in the script).
+No explicit installation steps are required beyond ensuring you have Python 3 installed and all dependencies met

 ## Usage

 ### Prerequisites
 1. **TrueNAS Environment**: A TrueNAS system with Docker Application service configured.
-2. **WSL Username/Password/API Key**: Necessary for authentication to access TrueNAS API.
+2. **Username/Password**: Necessary for authentication to access TrueNAS API.
 3. **Python 3.x**: Ensure Python is installed and the `argparse`, `json`, `os`, `time`, `pathlib`, `yaml`, and `truenas_api_client` packages are available.

 ### Instructions